WZM5853/Bench4Merge/README.md

 [![Bench4Merge]('./result/figure/overall.jpg')](https://youtu.be/2ZBHL5UC4_c?si=Hw3YmFOiFiDbqxZ5 "Bench4Merge")

 # Dataset
-In order to train main road vehicles in dense traffic environments, we extracted over 500000 following segments that meet the requirements of dense traffic scenarios from three public traffic datasets.
-Based on this, we trained and obtained the micro interaction behavior of main road vehicles mentioned in this article.
+In order to train main lane vehicles in dense traffic environments, we extracted over 500000 following segments that meet the requirements of dense traffic scenarios from three public traffic datasets.
+Based on this, we trained and obtained the micro interactive behavior of main lane vehicles mentioned in this work.

 Each data sample contains information about the **Target Vehicle, Leading Vehicle, Interactive Vehicle, and the Map Information**.
 Each vehicle is represented by an **11-dimensional vector**, which corresponds to the following parameters in order: